qminer/qminer.github.io/anomalies.md

 let eachline = require('eachline');
 ````

-Define the storage schema.
-We define one store called 'articles' ...
+Then we define the store called "Articles" having a schema with four fields.

 ````javascript
 let base = new qm.Base({